 New software applications are made keeping an eye on the current hardware.
 Old hardware will lose its competence with time as the software gets updated.
 To keep up the pace with new software applications, you will need to upgrade your hardware.

-Now a question arises, does adding more RAM will help in restoring the performance of your laptop?
+Now a question arises, does add more RAM will help in restoring the performance of your laptop?
 OR Will uninstalling unused applications boost your performance?
 We have explained in detail each and everything that’s affecting your performance.

 How to boost up your laptop?